Sparse Data-Driven Random Projection in Regression for High-Dimensional Data

 \subsection{Face Images}

-The second dataset originates from \cite{Tenenbaum2000ISOMAPFaceData}\footnote{\textit{Isomap face data} can be found online on \url{https://web.archive.org/web/20160913051505/http://isomap.stanford.edu/datasets.html}} and was also studied, among others, in \cite{Dunson2016ComprGP}.
-It consists of $n=698$ black and white face images of size $p=64\times 64=4096$ and the faces' horizontal looking direction angle as response.
+The dataset originates from \cite{Tenenbaum2000ISOMAPFaceData}\footnote{\textit{Isomap face data} can be found online on \url{https://web.archive.org/web/20160913051505/http://isomap.stanford.edu/datasets.html}} and was also studied, among others, in \cite{Dunson2016ComprGP}.
+It consists of $n=698$ black and white face images of size $p=64\times 64=4096$ and the faces' horizontal looking direction angle as the response.
 The bottom left plot in Figure~\ref{fig:faces_vis} illustrates one such instance with the corresponding angle.
 For each training/test split, we exclude pixels close to the edges and corners, which are constant on the training set.
 We expect that in the linear model, many pixels together carry relevant information, making this a rather dense regression problem.

 Figure~\ref{fig:rMSPE_faces} shows the prediction performance results for this dataset.
 Here, SPAR and SPAR CV yield the lowest prediction error, followed by PLS.
 AdLASSO and SIS perform substantially worse than the other methods, as their number of estimated active predictors seems to be too low, see Table~\ref{tab:medNumAct}.
 It should be noted that this example was previously used for illustrating non-linear methods in (low-dimensional) manifold regression in \cite{Dunson2016ComprGP}.
 When replicating the preprocessing in their paper, SPAR CV achieved an average MSPE of $0.0142$ with average bootstrap standard error of $0.0043$, while the best non-linear method mentioned in \cite{Dunson2016ComprGP} achieved $0.06$ with standard error $0.009$, showing that the proposed method with the linear model assumption is a feasible option for modeling this data.